Skip to content

 Frozen valuesUsing frozen parameters

-For the current sample with particles and temperature , how much thermal kinetic energy and total internal energy does that setup represent?
+For the current sample with particles and temperature , use the live readouts to separate per-particle energy from whole-sample energy.
+What are the thermal kinetic energy and the total internal energy?

 Particle count